 Maglev is Safe

 There have been no injuries during the commercial operation of these trains.
-The only recorded accident of any maglev was on a test track in Germany that was caused by human error.
-SCMaglev have tested their maglev trains on the Yamanashi track in Japan for over 3,100,000 km (1,926,000 miles) with a perfect safety record.
+The only recorded accident of any maglev was on a test track in Germany caused by human error.
+SCMaglev has tested their maglev trains on the Yamanashi track in Japan for over 3,100,000 km (1,926,000 miles) with a perfect safety record.

 Maglev Train Is Eco-Friendly

-It has a fraction of the emissions of aviation which relies on dirty kerosene.
+It has a fraction of aviation emissions, which rely on dirty kerosene.
 It's 100% electric which means that countries generating renewables can run the maglev trains purely from green energy.
-As the grid gets cleaner each year in most countries makes the maglev more sustainable.
+The grid gets cleaner each year in most countries, making the maglev more sustainable.